-NOTE 8 UNEARNED REVENUES
+NOTF 8 UNEARNED REVENUES

-Unearned revenues as of June 30, 2018 are shown to the right on page 22.
+Unearned revenues as of June 30, 2019 and 2018 are shown on to the right.

-NOTE 9 Long-term liabilities
+NOTE 9 LONG-TERM LIABILITIES

-Long term liabilities of the University which consist of bonds payable, capital lease obligations, and certain other liabilities that are expected to be liquidated at least one year from June 30, 2018 are presented on page 24.
+Long term liabilities of the University which consist of bonds payable, capital lease obligations, and certain other liabilities that are expected to be liquidated at least one year from June 30, 2019 and 2018.
+Annual requirements to repay outstanding debt are shown on page 26 and 27.